At a glance

 The quality of financial reports is a focus of corporate watchdogs such as the Australian Securities and Investments Commission (ASIC).
 ASIC conducts risk-based reviews of the financial reports of Australian entities as part of its surveillance program.

-The financial reporting requirements in the Act state that the final reports must be true and fair, he says.
+The financial reporting requirements in the Act state that the final reports must be “true and fair”, he says.

+“Preparing true and fair financial statements is a well-established concept.
 It requires the preparer to ensure that the financial statements are a true and fair reflection of the financial performance and position of the organisation,” Subramanian explains.

-This means accountants must apply their own professional judgement and expertise when preparing financial reports.
+Accounting standards that follow the IFRS framework are principles-based, meaning that accountants must apply their own professional judgement and expertise when preparing financial reports.

 “There is a degree of estimation and assessment, in terms of how certain numbers are measured and presented in the financials.

 “The fundamentals of financial reporting, as set out in the conceptual framework for accounting standards, include qualitative characteristics that you expect from financial statements.
+These include attributes such as faithful representation, reliability, relevance and neutrality,” Subramanian says.

 The 2019 final report of the Hayne Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry was widely seen as an indictment of unethical behaviours across the sector.